mrpaulishaili/calculator-app/README.md

 }
 ```

+- **Delete button** returns **0** to be displayed if it is the last item deleted.

+- If initial value is 0 the **delete button** does not need to run.

 > The above code is the workspace setup settings for live sass compiler in scode

-## Drawbacks
+## My Drawbacks

-- It took me a while to really understand the purpose for implementing the newNumberFlag; I finnaly got to fully understanding it.
-Thanks to DveGray for an impressive follow through.
+- It took me a while to really understand the purpose for implementing the `newNumberFlag`; I got to understand it later on.

-## Future expectation and functionalities
+## Future update on functionalities

 - [ ] To allow the esc key to clear all items
 - [x] Slow transition effet DOMContentLoaded.